ALMA and the environment

 We have seen the effects of this over the years of our partnerships with these two countries.

 Very serious flooding occurring in 2012 in Zambezia, Mozambique.
-In May 2019, Mozambique was hit three times over, by two unprecedented cyclones (also affecting Malawi).
+In May 2019, Mozambique was hit by two unprecedented cyclones (also affecting Malawi).

 There is a focus in Angola and Mozambique on adaptation to climate change, which involves helping people to understand the potential effects of climate change and then helping them to find ways of minimising the impact for example through flood resistant crop planting, relocation of health centres from flood plains, evacuation plans in coastal cities and an increased push for malaria prevention.